Hanna Olsson: Playing career

-International career
+International play

 She represented Sweden in the women's ice hockey tournament at the 2018 Winter Olympics, getting one assist in six games as Sweden finished in seventh.
 She has also played for Sweden at several World Championships.

+On 12 January 2026, she was named to Sweden's roster to compete at the 2026 Winter Olympics.
+In the quarterfinals of the 2026 Olympics, Olsson had the game winning goal as Sweden eliminated Czechia in a 2-0 win.